WHL / Wheelchair Race

 About the Team

-The HSR enhanced team at the Hochschule für Technik Rapperswil (HSR) follows a modular development approach: each module of the wheelchair is developed by students in a project during their Bachelor's or Master's degree in mechanical engineering.
+The team follows a modular development approach: each module of the wheelchair is developed by students in a project during their Bachelor's or Master's degree in mechanical engineering.
 Engineers of the Institute for Lab Automation and Mechatronics refine the approaches and create the racing wheelchair.
 The result: a four-wheel electric wheelchair with four-wheel drive and all-wheel steering, lowerable endless rubber chains for obstacles such as stairs and a robotic arm for opening and closing doors.
-HSR enhanced is hard to beat but always friendly.